BubbaBonkers/SurrealRender/README.txt

 	- [ L-Shift ]		Rotate directional light.

 Notes:
+	- The spotlight is the red light, and it moves and rotates on a sin wave to move in circles.
 	- The emissive material is on the cube that is lighting up.
 It is the same cube as the rest, just this one has an emissive brightness of { 3, 3, 3, 3 }.
+	- There is also a Bamboo with Emissive material on it.
+It doesn't load the mesh right yet, but it does use the alpha value of the texture to calculate light in the pixel shader.
+	- The planet is also slightly emissive, and it swirls from a vertex shader, so I am calling it lava!

 	- The point light slowly rotates about and falls down from the scene, so the green light is the point light and will eventually disappear to show that it is dynamic.
 	- The cube will light up for the directional light, and get dim and dark for the ambient light.